-- A. In accordance with Standard VIII.E, the program ensures that any information it collects and includes in its public materials conforms to federal and provincial legislation governing the protection and privacy of personal information. - 1.
-The program is clearly and publicly identified and described as a clinical psychology, counselling psychology, school psychology or clinical neuropsychology or combined program.
-Its descriptive materials communicated to all applicants, describe the: - i. program's philosophy and mission, - ii. theoretical orientations as well as professional and research interests of the program's faculty, - iii. goals set and outcomes obtained by the program, as reported to the CPA Accreditation Panel in the program's self-studies and annual reports, - iv. requirements and expectations of students, including, but not limited to, the completion of a CPA-accredited residency (or its equivalent) - v. academic and practical functions for which the student will be prepared, and - vi. training resources at the program's disposal. - vii. evidence of accreditation status, including year of accreditation or most recent reaccreditation, term of accreditation, year of next reaccreditation site visit, and the name and contact information for the CPA Accreditation Office17 - 2.
-In addition, to help students make decisions about programs, the program's website clearly includes the following descriptive statistics to illustrate the nature of the student cohort: - i. usual size of the applicant pool; - ii. diversity of application pool and current student body - iii. acceptance rates; - iv. availability and nature of financial, academic, counselling, and other support systems; - v. attrition rates; and - vi. percentage of graduates that successfully become registered/licensed psychologists.
+- A. In accordance with Standard VIII.E, the program ensures that any information it collects and includes in its public materials conforms to federal and provincial legislation governing the protection and privacy of personal information. - The program is clearly and publicly identified and described as a clinical psychology, counselling psychology, school psychology, clinical neuropsychology, or combined program.
+Its descriptive materials, communicated to all applicants, describe - i. the program's philosophy and mission; - ii. theoretical orientations as well as the professional and research interests of the program's faculty; - iii. the goals set and outcomes obtained by the program, as reported to the CPA Accreditation Panel in the program's self-studies and annual reports; - iv. application requirements, including any educational requirements regarding general psychology core content areas; - v. requirements and expectations of students, including, but not limited to, the completion of a CPA-accredited residency (or its equivalent); - vi. academic and practical functions for which the student will be prepared; - vii. training resources at the program's disposal; and - viii. evidence of accreditation status, including year of accreditation or most recent reaccreditation, term of accreditation, year of next reaccreditation site visit, and the name and contact information for the CPA Accreditation Office.15 - 2.
+In addition, to help students make decisions about programs, the program's website clearly includes the following descriptive statistics to illustrate the nature of the student cohort: - i. usual size of the applicant pool - ii. diversity of application pool and current student body - iii. acceptance rates - iv. availability and nature of financial, academic, counselling, and other support systems - v. attrition rates - vi. percentage of graduates that successfully become registered/licensed psychologists